tobi-wan-kenobi/bumblebee-status/docs/modules.rst

         * system.lock: specify a command for locking the screen (defaults to 'i3exit lock')
         * system.suspend: specify a command for suspending (defaults to 'i3exit suspend')
         * system.hibernate: specify a command for hibernating (defaults to 'i3exit hibernate')

+Requirements:
+        tkinter (python3-tk package on debian based systems either you can install it as python package)

 contributed by `bbernhard <https://github.com/bbernhard>`_ - many thanks!